API Documentation

 traval.rulelib.rule_combine_nan_and(*args)[source]

-Combination rule, combine NaN values for any number of timeseries.
+Combination rule, combine NaN values for any number of time series.

 Used for combining intermediate results in branching algorithm trees to create one final result, i.e. (s1.isna() AND s2.isna())

-corrections – a series with same index as the input timeseries containing corrections.
+corrections – a series with same index as the input time series containing corrections.
 Contains NaNs where any of the input series values is NaN.

-Return type
+Return type:

 pd.Series